 A Sponsored Project of Rockefeller Philanthropy Advisors

 Currently, CEPF is focused on supporting organizations working to advance policy and practice reform to promote Deeper Learning in the K-12 system and/or alignment between the K-12 system and higher education.
-Deeper Learning is the set of higher-order skills that K-12 students will need to succeed in college and career.
-These higher-order skills include: critical thinking and complex problem solving; communication; collaboration; self-directed learning; and academic mindsets—all applied to the mastery of rigorous academic content.
+Deeper Learning is the set of knowledge, skills and dispositions that are needed to succeed in college, career and civic life.
+These competencies include: critical thinking and complex problem solving; communication; collaboration; self-directed learning; and academic mindsets—all applied to the mastery of rigorous academic content.
 Given the current education landscape in California, in which standards, financing and testing practices are changing statewide, CEPF is particularly interested in strengthening policy implementation efforts as well as continuing to support the type of research and advocacy organizations that helped to foster these changes.